statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (d) Where claims relate to inventions in respect of which no international search report has been established and have therefore not been the subject of international preliminary examination, the international preliminary examination report shall so indicate.

 (e)If a rectification of an obvious mistake is taken into account under Rule 66.1, the report shall so indicate.
 If a rectification of an obvious mistake is not taken into account pursuant to Rule 66.4*bis*, the report shall, if possible, so indicate, failing which the International Preliminary Examining Authority shall notify the International Bureau accordingly and the International Bureau shall proceed as provided for in the Administrative Instructions.

+(f)The report shall indicate the date on which a top-up search under Rule 66.1ter was made, or else state that no top-up search was made.
 70.3.   *Identifications*  The report shall identify the International Preliminary Examining Authority which established it by indicating the name of such Authority, and the international application by indicating the international application number, the name of the applicant, and the international filing date.
 70.4.   *Dates*  The report shall indicate: